What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 How Does Inflation Work?

 The root cause of an increase in the prices of goods and services often lies in the imbalance between supply and demand, key economic forces.
-Supply, determined by businesses, denotes the production and sale of goods or services.
+Supply, determined by businesses, denotes producing and selling goods or services.
 On the other hand, demand, driven by consumers, signifies the quantity of a good or service purchased at a given price.
-When demand surpasses supply, an increase in the prices of goods and services is likely to occur.
+When demand surpasses supply, the prices of goods and services will likely increase.

-Inflation is caused by a variety of causes.
+Inflation is caused by a variety of inflation causes.
 The causes are as follows:

 Demand-Pull Inflation

-This occurs when consumer demand surpasses the supply of goods and services within an economy.
+This occurs when consumer demand surpasses an economy’s supply of goods and services.
 This leads to scarcity, which subsequently drives up prices.
 Typically observed during periods of economic growth or increased government spending, this type is fueled by greater consumer purchasing power, resulting in heightened demand.
 It is the main cause of inflation.

 Cost-Push Inflation

 This arises from escalating production costs that prompt producers to raise prices on their offerings.
 This can be due to increased expenses for raw materials, wages, or other inputs.
-Such cost increments are often transferred to consumers in the form of higher prices for goods and services.
+Such cost increments are often transferred to consumers through higher prices for goods and services.
 External factors, such as supply chain disruptions or geopolitical events, can also contribute to this type of inflation.

 Built-In Inflation

 This is also known as wage-price inflation, unfolds when an economy enters a self-perpetuating cycle of wage hikes followed by corresponding price increases.
 As workers demand higher wages to counter rising living expenses, businesses react by raising prices to accommodate greater labour costs.
-This sequence can initiate a loop of continuous wage demands and price escalations, fostering a cycle of inflation.
+This sequence can initiate a loop of continuous wage demands and price escalations, fostering a inflation cycle.

 Types of Price Index

-Here are the various types of prices indices:
+Here are the various types of price indices:

 Consumer Price Index (CPI)

-The U.S. Bureau of Labor Statistics calculates the CPI monthly, monitoring changes in prices consumers pay for various goods and services.
-Using a “basket of goods” method, it tracks eight key categories: food and beverages, housing, apparel, transportation, education, communication, recreation, medical care, and other goods and services.
+The U.S. Bureau of Labor Statistics calculates the CPI monthly, monitoring consumer prices changes for various goods and services.
+A “basket of goods” method tracks eight key categories: food and beverages, housing, apparel, transportation, education, communication, recreation, medical care, and other goods and services.

 The CPI is widely considered the primary gauge of inflation in the United States.
-It holds particular significance as the basis for determining cost of living adjustments for Social Security payments and many corporate annual raises.
+It is particularly significant for determining cost-of-living adjustments for Social Security payments and many corporate annual raises.
 Additionally, it influences the rates on certain inflation-protected securities, such as Treasury Inflation-Protected Securities (TIPS).

 Producer Price Index (PPI)